CapstoneDesign-Spring2026-UlsanCollege/Air-Quality-Monitoring-System/Docs/TEAM_AGREEMENT.md

 Our team agrees to:

-- Respond to team messages within **24 hours**
+- Respond to team messages as soon as possible
-- Inform the team if unable to attend meetings
+- Inform the team if unable to solve the problem
 - Ask for help early when facing blockers
 - Maintain respectful communication